|Born||in Walworth, London, England, UK|

 In contrast to many of his boisterous characters, Chaplin was a quiet man who kept to himself a great deal.
 He also had an "un-millionaire" way of living.
 Even after he had accumulated millions, he continued to live in shabby accommodations.
 In 1921 Chaplin was decorated by the French government for his outstanding work as a filmmaker, and was elevated to the rank of Officer of the Legion of Honor in 1952.
 In 1972 he was honored with an Academy Award for his "incalculable effect in making motion pictures the art form of the century."
-He was awarded Knight Bachelor of the Order of the British Empire in the 1975 Queen's Honours List.
+He was created Knight Commander of the Order of the British Empire in the 1975 New Year's Honours List.
 No formal reason for the honour was listed.
 The citation simply reads "Charles Spencer CHAPLIN, Film Actor and Producer".

 Chaplin's other works included musical scores he composed for many of his films.
 He also authored two autobiographical books, "My Autobiography" in 1964 and its companion volume, "My Life in Pictures" in 1974.